cchaiyatad/GO-TAMBOON/README.md

 | 8 | 00:48:11 | 23.20% | 48.13% |
 | 9 | 00:31:85 | 15.00% | 31.12% |
 | 10 | 00:27:20 | 12.90% | 26.76% |

+the reason that the success rate of only valid or not expired card become lower when degree of parallelism is increase is because it reach the [Charge API][0] limit rate

  [0]: https://www.omise.co/charges-api
  [1]: https://en.wikipedia.org/wiki/Caesar_cipher